-Treating an ingrown toenail at home is possible and important to prevent pain and complications.
-An ingrown toenail (onychocryptosis) occurs when the nail pushes into the skin, potentially causing inflammation or infection.
-Causes include improper nail trimming, poor foot hygiene, tight shoes, trauma, or foot fungal infections.
+Treating an ingrown toenail at home is possible and essential to prevent complications such as inflammation or infection.
+An ingrown toenail (onychocryptosis) occurs when the nail pushes into the toe’s skin.
+Causes include improper nail trimming, poor foot hygiene, tight shoes, trauma, or foot onychomycosis.

 Antiseptic solution

-At the first symptoms like redness, swelling, or pain, soak your foot in warm water mixed with Epsom salts or an antiseptic solution for about 15 minutes.
-This foot bath helps clean the infected area and reduce discomfort.
+At the first signs of redness, swelling, or pain, soak your foot in warm water with Epsom salts or an antiseptic solution for about 15 minutes.
+This bath cleans the infected area and prepares it for treatment.

 Cotton swab or dental floss